 “Summiting Everest was the toughest and most amazing experience ever.
 To be working as part of a team again where we had to push and rely on each other in order survive really has proved to me that when you put your mind to something, anything is possible.”
 Brendan Davies

 By changing the perception of mental and physical disability through the ‘Spirit of Adventure’, 65 Degrees North aims to inspire and motivate others to overcome, achieve and succeed.

 For the Chelsea Group, the concepts of both psychological and physical fitness are of equal importance for active personnel as well as former military veterans.
-Through the group’s sponsorship relationship with 65 Degrees North, Brendan Davies, a Royal Marine’s veteran, recently conquered Mount Everest as part of a team in an incredible feat of mental and physical preparation and determination.
+Through Chelsea Group company, Enigma Alliance, and their sponsorship relationship with 65 Degrees North, Brendan Davies, a Royal Marine’s veteran, recently conquered Mount Everest as part of a team in an incredible feat of mental and physical preparation and determination.

 Brenadan joined the Royal Marines at the age of 19.
 After successfully completing 30 weeks training he then served with the 40 Commando RM where he was deployed on operational duties in Northern Ireland and The Adriatic.
 Other deployments included desert training in Oman and arctic warfare training in Norway.

 Whilst serving in the Royal Marines Brendan suffered serious spinal injuries which resulted in hospitalisation and a lengthy period of rehabilitation.
 Following his discharge he suffered with depression and anxiety having left a job he loved.
 These were his dark times and this was to shape his next few years where he was forced to seek help and treatment.